israel-dryer/Media-Player/README.md

-# Media-Player
+# Media-Player (in progress)
- A streaming media player built with PySimpleGUI
+A streaming media player built with PySimpleGUI that will play local music and video files, and also streaming YouTube videos.

-** work in progress**

-A few screenshots showing the progress bar and buttons that change when clicked.
 ![](images/examples/example8.PNG)
 ![](images/examples/example9.PNG)